 In the pivotal clinical trial, approximately 1 in 3 patients achieved a meaningful response (at least a 30% reduction in symptoms), and many continued to improve after the treatment course ended.
 Real-world data suggests even higher response rates when combined with ongoing therapy.
 Most patients notice a reduction in the intensity and frequency of intrusive thoughts within the first few weeks.

-A standard Deep TMS course for OCD consists of 29 sessions over 6 weeks (5 sessions per week for the first 4 weeks, then sessions taper).
+A typical course for OCD is about 6 weeks: 5 sessions per week for the first several weeks, then sessions taper based on response.
 Each session lasts approximately 18-20 minutes.
-During sessions, you may be asked to engage in brief exposure-related exercises to activate OCD circuits, which enhances treatment effectiveness.
+We may ask you to engage in brief exposure-related exercises during sessions to activate the OCD circuits, which can enhance treatment effectiveness.

 Yes.
-Deep TMS can be used alongside SSRIs, clomipramine, and other OCD medications.
-Many patients find that Deep TMS enhances the effectiveness of their existing medication regimen.
+MagVenture TMS can be used alongside SSRIs, clomipramine, and other OCD medications.
+Many patients find that TMS enhances the effectiveness of their existing medication regimen.
 Some patients are eventually able to reduce their medications under their psychiatrist's guidance after completing treatment.

-Coverage for Deep TMS for OCD varies by insurance plan.
-Many major insurers are beginning to cover it, especially when previous treatments (medication and therapy) have been insufficient.
-We verify your specific coverage before starting treatment and work with you to maximize your benefits.
+Coverage varies by plan.
+Some major insurers cover TMS for OCD when previous treatments (medication and ERP therapy) have been insufficient.
+We verify your specific coverage before starting treatment and walk you through cash-pay options when insurance does not cover treatment.

-You'll sit in a comfortable chair and wear a padded helmet containing the H7 coil.
-When the device activates, you'll feel a tapping sensation on your head.
+You will sit in a comfortable chair while the coil is positioned over your head by the clinician.
+When the device activates, you feel a tapping sensation on your scalp.
 Some patients find it mildly uncomfortable at first, but most adjust within the first few sessions.
-You remain fully awake and alert throughout, and can drive yourself home and return to normal activities immediately after.
+You stay fully awake and alert throughout, and can drive yourself home and return to normal activities immediately after.

-Your free consultation is a confidential, no-pressure conversation about your OCD and whether Deep TMS is right for you.
+Your free consultation is a confidential, no-pressure conversation about your OCD and whether MagVenture TMS — alongside ERP and medication — is right for you.

 1200 Towne Centre Blvd, STE 1120 — Provo, UT 84601